Greginkansas/-openhab-openhab1wiki/panStamp-Binding.md

 # Introduction
+Panstamp are low-power wireless modules programmable from Arduino.

 The panStamp binding enables openHAB to connect to a network of panStamp devices.
 The binding requires you to have a panStamp running the 'modem' sketch connected to a serial port.

 It is imperative that you understand the panStamp environment before trying to use this binding.
 If you do understand the panStamp ecosystem, this documentation should provide a straight forward guide to getting your panStamps to talk to openHAB.